1aimaneqbal/iMusic/README.md

 ### If you want to clone this project intsall the dependencies after cloning

-Songs can be added to the file named `./src/data.js` with the format specified in thhe file.
+Songs can be added to the file named `./src/data.js` with the format specified in the file.

 I have no plans to update the sonng data as of now.